hortonworks-gallery/ambari-zeppelin-service/README.md

 ##### Limitations:
-  - Only tested on CentOS/RHEL 6 so far
+  - Only tested on CentOS/RHEL 6 and 7 so far
   - Does not yet support install on secured (kerborized) clusters
   - Zeppelin view will be setup using internal hostname, so you would need to have a corresponding hosts file entry on local machine
   - After install, Ambari thinks HDFS, YARN, Hive, HBase need restarting (seems like Ambari bug)